krisarmstrong/seed/docs/wiki/Intel-WiFi.md

 # Intel Wi-Fi Adapters

-Intel Wi-Fi adapters using the `iwlwifi` driver are **highly recommended** for LuminetIQ.
+Intel Wi-Fi adapters using the `iwlwifi` driver are **highly recommended** for The Seed.
 They offer excellent nl80211 support, stable monitor mode, and accurate signal quality reporting.

 [← Back to Home](Home)